-Restricted Stock Units (RSU): Meaning and Taxation
+Restricted Stock Units (RSU) Taxation

 RSUs are taxed twice in two different ways - once as salary when they vest, and again as capital gains when you sell.
 Most of the confusion we see from clients holding RSUs comes from not separating these two events.
+If you also hold foreign assets or receive RSUs from an overseas employer, see our article on Foreign Income Tax Compliance in India for the full disclosure picture.

 Understanding RSUs